Barrow Hospital Remembered

 I was truly sad when it closed down, I wish that I had gone there and taken photos of the place before it had been demolished.”

-Thanks are, of course, due to those who shared the above stories, especially to the author of the last piece, who took the time to contact me with her recollections.
+Thanks are, of course, due to those who shared the above stories, especially to the those who took the time to contact me with their recollections.
 If you have memories of Barrow Hospital you'd like to share, why not contribute?